thgeraads/gt-sound-randomizer/README.md

 # Installation

+### Windows
+1. Download the .exe file from the releases tab.
+2. Run the `randomizer.exe`file.

+### Other OS
-1. Download and install Python 3.8 (obviously)
+1. Download and install Python 3.8 (obviously).
-2. Download the .py file from the releases tab
+2. Download the .py file from the releases tab.
-3. Run `pip3 install -r requirements.txt`
+3. Run `pip3 install -r requirements.txt`.
-4. Run the `randomizer.py` file
+4. Run the `randomizer.py` file.

 # Usage